 As a shipping company operating worldwide, we need to take responsibility for the environment we operate in.
-Our strategy has been re-shaped to best meet our commitments and continue to help decarbonize our customer's supply-chains.
+Our strategy has been re-shaped to best meet our commitments and continue to help decarbonize our customer's supply chains.
 We take a proactive approach to managing our environmental performance.

 Read more about our goals and targets on our strategy and governance page.

 Höegh Autoliners has high sustainability ambitions and is on a clear path to net zero, and our main emission challenge as a shipping company is emissions to air.
-To meet this challenge, we commit to use only compliant fuel and focus our efforts on reducing our vessels' fuel consumption.
+To meet this challenge, we commit to using only compliant fuel and focus our efforts on reducing our vessels' fuel consumption.
 Höegh Autoliners focuses both on more ambitious fuel savings programs and on hull/machinery modifications.

-On November 1st, 2022, amendments to the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex VI entered into force, making it mandatory from January 1st, 2023 to calculate each vessels annual operational carbon intensity indicator (CII) and its CII rating.
+On November 1st, 2022, amendments to the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex VI entered into force, making it mandatory from January 1st, 2023 to calculate each vessel's annual operational carbon intensity indicator (CII) and its CII rating.
 Based on a ship’s CII, its carbon intensity will be rated A, B, C, D or E (where A is the best).
 The rating indicates a major superior, minor superior, moderate, minor inferior, or inferior performance level.
 A ship rated D for three consecutive years, or E for one year, will have to submit a corrective action plan to show how the required index of C or above will be achieved.
-We are proud to have the best CII rating in the PCTC segment with about half of the Group’s vessels having received Carbon Intensity Indicator (CII) rating of A-B in 2022.
+We are proud to have the best CII rating in the PCTC segment with about half of the Group’s vessels having received a Carbon Intensity Indicator (CII) rating of A-B in 2022.
 All of our vessels built after 2010 have an engine configuration that can be converted to Methanol in the future.
 We continue our work on optimizing the fleet to further improve the CII score in the future.
-All of Höegh Autoliners’ six Horizon class vessels have achieved an A CII-rating as they are 40% more efficient than a standard PCTC vessel
+All of Höegh Autoliners’ six Horizon class vessels have achieved an A CII rating as they are 40% more efficient than a standard PCTC vessel.

 Höegh Autoliners fleet wide KPI for fuel efficiency is aligned with IMO’s and Poseidon Principles standard CII and Annual efficiency ratio (AER).
 The weighted average AER/CII managed by HTM and our US flag fleet was 5,13 g CO2/ GT*Nm, which is an improvement of 2,5% compared to 2021.
-Our target is to improve efficiency by 2% by end of 2023 and 8% by end of 2026.
+Our target is to improve efficiency by 2% by the end of 2023 and 8% by the end of 2026.
 To further substantiate our vision to reach net zero operations by 2040, we have adopted a target of a reduction of our AER of more than 30% by 2030 (30 by 30) compared to our 2019 levels to strengthen our position as the leading green PCTC operator.
-This will put us in position to partner with sustainability focused OEMs and continue to develop commercially attractive green propositions.
+This will put us in a position to partner with sustainability-focused OEMs and continue to develop commercially attractive green propositions.